 - General Fund: This is the District's primary operating fund.
-It accounts for all financial transactions that are not required to be accounted for in another fund. - Capital Projects Funds: These funds are used to account for the financial resources used for acquisition, construction, or major repair of capital facilities.
+It accounts for all financial transactions that are not required to be accounted for in another fund. - Special Aid Fund: This fund accounts for the proceeds of specific revenue sources, such as federal and state grants, that are legally restricted to expenditures for specified purposes and other activities whose funds are restricted as to use.
+These legal restrictions may be imposed either by governments that provide the funds, or outside parties.